PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 - [ ] Clear mapping between claims, experiments, and results provided.
 - [ ] Minimal amount of manual effort required from reviewers, i.e., fair amount of automation.
-- [ ] Reviewers obtain reproducible results (i.e., within 5% of the claimed
+- [ ] Reviewers obtain reproducible results quantitatively (i.e., within 5% of
-  value).
+  the claimed value) and/or qualitatively.
 - [ ] Corresponding content from `ARTIFACT-APPENDIX.md` completed.

 ### Persistent and Stable Link